 GLOSSARY OF NAPPY TERMS

-All-in-one nappy – a nappy and waterproof part combined as one component.
-They are fantastic if your baby is being looked after by someone who is not used to cloth nappies as they are put on and taken off like a disposable nappy.
+All-in-one nappy – the nappy and waterproof part combined as one component.
+Great if your baby is being looked after by someone who is not used to cloth nappies as an ‘all in one’ is put on and taken off like a disposable nappy.
 These type of nappies often take a while to dry, although this is not the case with the Motherease Wizard UNO staydry which is super absorbent but dries very quickly.
 An ‘all in one’ nappy is often a popular choice for day nappies and busy parents.
 The simplest and quickest nappy system.

 Aplix – Aplix is like Velcro and hook and loop, just another brand name.
 It is used to fasten nappies rather than snaps.